 The Office of Postgraduate Professional Development offers Continuing Education Workshops for mental health professionals every school year.
 Each year we sponsor exciting programs that are committed to presenting relevant, comprehensive, and practical information to practitioners.
 Our goal is to provide mental health practitioners with the latest information and skills in both theory and practice to advance their professional careers.

-For those interested in having the Office of Postgraduate Professional Development sponsor a Continuing Education Workshop, please feel free to contact Dr. Patricia Pitta at 516- 627-3056.
+For those interested in having the Office of Postgraduate Professional Development sponsor a Continuing Education Workshop, please feel free to contact our office.

-The St. John’s University's Office of Postgraduate Professional Development is approved by the American Psychological Association to sponsor continuing education for psychologists.
+The St. John’s University's Office of Postgraduate Professional Development is approved by the American Psychological Association (APA) and the New York State Education Department to sponsor continuing education for psychologists.
 St. John’s University's Office of Postgraduate Professional Development maintains responsibility for this program and its content.

 We look forward to having you attend our future workshops and being a part of our exciting educational training offers.